The inspection software

 “So the hosted version runs exactly the same code as the self-hosted version?”

 Yes.
-The inspection engine is a single codebase.
+The inspection software is a single codebase.
 The hosted service deploys it in multi-tenant mode (serving thousands of businesses on shared infrastructure); a self-hosted deployment runs it in single-tenant mode.
 The mode is a configuration difference, not a code difference.
 A self-hosted inspector gets every feature a hosted inspector has — the code is identical.

 For maximum isolation — Silo Mode

 Enterprise customers can request Silo Mode, where OpenInspection runs in a completely separate Cloudflare account under their own control.
-In this configuration, even InspectorHub's infrastructure cannot access your inspection data.
-Contact us to learn more →
+In this configuration, even Inspector Hub’s infrastructure cannot access your inspection data.
+Contact us to learn more

 If you write code, we’d love your help.